ken39arg/redis-client-namespace/README.md

 A Redis namespace extension for [redis-client](https://github.com/redis-rb/redis-client) gem that automatically prefixes Redis keys with a namespace, enabling multi-tenancy and key isolation in Redis applications.

-This gem works by wrapping `RedisClient::CommandBuilder` and intercepting Redis commands to transparently add namespace prefixes to keys before they are sent to Redis.
+This gem works by implementing a RedisClient middleware that intercepts Redis commands to transparently add namespace prefixes to keys before they are sent to Redis and removes them from results (with some limitations for certain commands like Pub/Sub events).

 ## Motivation